emmahewson/mp1_batala_bangor/README.md

 #### **Join Photo Gallery**

 * A fully responsive photo gallery containing square images.
-* This will give someone an idea of who is in the band, the types of events that we play at and seeing smiling people will hopefully encourage them to join.
+* This will give someone an idea of who is in the band & the types of events that they play at.
+Seeing smiling people will hopefully encourage them to join.
 * The gallery adapts to different screen sizes with the images re-sizing to fill the space and wrapping on to new rows on smaller screens.

 <details><summary>Screenshots</summary>